 Yes, you can.
 Museums are open all year round and there are tours and balloon flights every day.
 During Ramadan most restaurants are open.
-For cold weather, we have lovely warm rooms at Cave Konak Hotel is open with 24 hour central heating.
+For cold weather, we have lovely warm rooms at Cave Konak Hotel.

 Cappadocia has four very clear seasons, each with special associations for Cappadocians: